3 Special Education Websites That Help Parents The Most

 - Know it’s okay to have intense feelings sometimes

-Taking advantage of all of these resources and tips will have you well on your way to feeling confident and assured of the right path for your child.
+Taking advantage of all of these special education websites and resources and tips will have you well on your way to feeling confident and assured of the right path for your child.
 Most of all, you are not doing this alone.